-No, your baby can't read.
-Babies shouldn't read, and most preschoolers shouldn't either.
-Reading isn't something you should be pushing onto your child.
-But it is something — as parents — to have in mind.
+Most likely, your preschooler isn't reading yet.
+And that's just fine!
+No need to push reading on your child.
+But literacy is something — as parents — to have in mind.
 Your role is to prepare the environment, provide the tools and materials, and support, support, support.
 Supporting is not pushing.

 So why title this post Teaching Your Preschooler to Read?

 The truth is that your child starts learning to read on her very first day on Earth.
 She hears your voice — her first experience with language — and that is when her journey to independent reading begins.
 All the little steps you take with her prepare her for that day when you will eventually call her an independent reader.

 For preschoolers, which can be loosely defined as 3- to 5-year-olds, learning to read means these sorts of activities: